 If a software vendor does not distribute their product on a website platform, they are required to meet the Rehabilitation Act Section 508 compliance standards.
 This also includes all digital hardware.
-These are the current Colorado Standards.

-For mutual understanding, a platform is "what the website or application is built on."
+A platform is "what the website or application is built on."
 (Office of Information Technology, n.d.)
 For example, district-supported school websites and district websites are built on the Drupal platform, which is maintained by PSD's IT Department.